 We went there, the gate was open and had a look.
 The building has been renamed and a large oversized bust placed in front of it.
 The name meant nothing to us and also the two security guards, who came over to protect the bust had no idea.
 And I was not allowed to even take a picture of the name plate.
 To take pictures I must come in during working hours and go to the office to get permission.
 Stuff them!
 I am not interested any more in who the building was named after, I took photos from outside the fence, but decided not to have a picture on this website.
 They don't deserve to have a picture of that building published here.

-If you really want to see the building, it's the structure on top of the hill in the shopping centre picture.
+If you really want to see it, it's the structure on top of the hill in the shopping centre picture.

 Ref 1.: Standard Encyclopedia of Southern Africa, Nasou Limited, 1974